-Pre-tax income in the Company's golf clubs operating segment increased to \$43.6 million for the first quarter of 2010 from \$28.3 million for the comparable period in the prior year.
-This increase was primarily attributable to the increase in net sales as discussed above combined with an increase in gross margin.
-The increase in gross margin was primarily due to cost savings provided by the Company's initiatives targeted at improved gross margins, including cost reductions on club components as a result of improved product designs and sourcing of lower cost raw materials.
-This increase was partially offset by an unfavorable shift in product mix within irons products as a result of sales of lower margin Diablo Edge and value priced irons as well as price reductions taken on older irons products in the first quarter of 2010, compared to sales of higher margin X-22 irons in the comparable quarter of 2009.
+Pre-tax income in the Company's golf clubs operating segment increased to \$74.5 million for the six months ended June 30, 2010 from \$53.6 million for the comparable period in 2009.
+The increase in the golf clubs operating segment pre-tax income was primarily attributable to an increase in net sales as discussed above combined with an increase in gross margin, partially offset by an increase in operating expenses.
+The increase in gross margin was primarily due to (i) cost savings provided by the Company's Global Operations Strategy Initiatives, including cost reductions on club components as a result of improved product designs and sourcing of lower cost raw materials; (ii) improved distribution efficiencies primarily in the Asian markets; (iii) less promotional activity in the first half of 2010 compared to the first half of 2009; and (iv) a favorable shift in product mix within putters, primarily due to the White Ice product launch in 2010.
+This increase was partially offset by closeout activity on older driver models combined with a reduction in average selling prices on driver products introduced in 2010.
+In addition, gross margin was also negatively impacted by an unfavorable shift in product mix within irons products as a result of sales of lower margin Diablo Edge and value priced irons as well as price reductions taken on older irons products in the first half of 2010, compared to sales of higher margin X-22 irons in the comparable period of 2009.

-Pre-tax income (loss) in the Company's golf balls operating segment increased to pre-tax income of \$1.9 million for the first quarter of 2010 from a pre-tax loss of \$1.7 million for the comparable period in the prior year.
-This increase was primarily due to the increase in net sales as discussed above combined with an increase in gross margin.
-The increase in gross margin was primarily due to a favorable shift in golf ball production to more cost efficient regions outside the U.S. as well as a reduction in the cost of golf ball raw materials.
-This increase was partially offset by price reductions taken on older golf ball product lines during the first quarter of 2010.
+Pre-tax income in the Company's golf balls operating segment increased to pre-tax income of \$7.6 million for the six months ended June 30, 2010 from a pre-tax loss of \$2.7 million for the comparable period in 2009.
+This increase was primarily due to an increase in net sales as discussed above combined with an increase in gross margin and a decrease in operating expenses.
+The increase in gross margin was primarily a result of the cost savings provided by the Company's Global Operations Strategy Initiatives, including a favorable shift in golf ball production to more cost efficient regions outside the United States, as well as improved distribution efficiencies primarily in the Asian markets.

-The Company has continued to actively implement the global operations strategy initiatives.
-As a result of these initiatives, the Company's golf clubs and golf balls operating segments absorbed pre-tax charges of \$0.8 million and \$0.3 million, respectively, during the first quarter of 2010 and \$1.2 million and \$0.4 million, respectively, during the comparable period in 2009.
+The Company has continued to actively implement its Global Operations Strategy Initiatives.
+As a result of these initiatives, the Company's golf clubs and golf balls operating segments absorbed pre-tax charges of \$2.1 million and \$0.3 million, respectively, during the first half of 2010 and \$2.6 million and \$0.8 million, respectively, during the comparable periods in 2009.
+In addition, in connection with the workforce reductions announced in April 2009, the Company recorded pre-tax charges of \$2.8 million during the six months ended June 30, 2009, of which \$2.2 million and \$0.6 million were absorbed by the Company's golf clubs and golf balls operating segments, respectively.